 The Historical Context of Chapter Divisions

-Let’s take a closer look at how these divisions evolved over time and why they matter.
+Let’s take a closer look at how these divisions evolved and why they matter.

 1. Origins of Chapter Divisions